Microsoft Entra EAM

 - Supported account types: Select Single tenant.

-- Redirect URI: Select the Web platform and paste the Authorize URL from Step 1.
+- Redirect URI: Select the Web platform and paste the Authorize URL from the previous set of steps.

 - Click Register and copy the generated App ID.

-- Navigate to Protection > Authentication Methods > Policies.
+- Go to Protection > Authentication Methods > Policies.

 - Click + Add External Method (Preview).